vnewto/multicalc-tests/README.md

 3. Work through the tests, fixing the code so that the tests fail.
 Don’t make any changes to the test files - !!
 4. Once all your tests pass, publish your working branch to GitHub.
 5. Open a PR as you would normally.
-6. DM a link to the PR to your reviewer AND me.
+6. DM a link to the PR to your reviewer AND the React CIL.